TIP SHEET

 Track Hours Worked by Jurisdiction

-What if you have an employee who works hours in a different state and only comes into the office once a month?
-Do you have traveling sales professionals who focus on certain regions?
+What if you have an employee who works in a different state and only comes into the office once a month?
+Do you have individuals or larger teams who regularly travel to certain regions?
 Employers should ensure they are tracking the exact number of hours worked by jurisdiction, as many paid leave laws have a certain number of hours that must be hit before benefits are triggered.

 paid leave for remote workers graph laptop icon govdocs